Hessian of the natural Hermitian form on twistor spaces

-The following bracket computations of basic vector fields will be used again and again. \begin{lemm} Given a direct orthonormal frame $(\theta_1,\ldots,\theta_4)$ on a small open set $\mathcal U$ of $M$ and two sections $A$ and $B$ of $\mathcal{U}\to so(TM)$, the Lie brackets are computed by
+The following bracket computations of basic vector fields will be used again and again.
+We first discuss according to vertical and horizontal directions. \begin{lemm} Given a positively oriented orthonormal frame $(\theta_1,\ldots,\theta_4)$ on an open set $\mathcal U$ of $M$ and two sections $A$ and $B$ of $\mathcal{U}\to so(TM)$, the Lie brackets of the associated vector fields are computed by

 \end{lemm}